So you want to be more confident with less stress and reduced anxiety? Well, here’s the strategy for just that.

 This process takes approximately 2 minutes to carry out, and the impact is immediate.

 Research shows that higher levels of testosterone (in both males and females) lead to increased feelings of confidence.
 Meanwhile, lower levels of cortisol lead to decreased anxiety and an improved ability to deal with stress.

 Testosterone and cortisol can change rapidly depending upon the social, physical, and environment that surrounds you.

-Body language is said to be the link between these two hormones, and if you understand how to improve your body language, then you can increase your testosterone, decrease your cortisol, and as a result feel more confident and display an increased risk tolerant.
+Body language is said to be the link between these two hormones, and if you understand how to improve your body language, then you can increase your testosterone, decrease your cortisol, and as a result, feel more confident and display an increased risk tolerance.

 Body Language: The “Power Poses”

 Amy Cuddy is a researcher at Harvard University who studies body language and the impact it has on your hormones.